Dessert is the best part of a meal. Here are some of the most popular Filipino desserts that you can recreate in the comfort of your home.

 You can top it with grated cheese, or you can make ube halaya as a sandwich filling, and for sure you will enjoy it!

 These are the desserts you can prepare at the comfort of your home for your family to enjoy.
 By following these simple suggestions on making your dessert, you can get perfect cooking and eating bonding with your family!
 This can also be a great time to develop your kid’s interest in cooking and nurture their general skills in planning, time management, resourcefulness, and creativity.

-All these can be more enjoyable in a delightful home in one of Camella’s master-planned communities.
+All these can be more delightful in a home in one of Camella’s master-planned communities.
 You can wholeheartedly enjoy cooking what you want and whenever you want in your own home.
 And suppose you love cooking (and eating).
 In that case, a house and lot with ample space for dining and kitchen is the key to a joyful bonding experience with your family.